jonnyweatherly/aajonusnet/md/QNA/Primal Diet Workshop + Q&A Of March 31, 2012.md

 Q: I mean, I get a cut of meat that has bone, that has marrow in it.
 I mean, you don't get much, but you still get something.

-Q:Can you just buy the bones?
+Q: Can you just buy the bones?

 A: You're going to saw them in two and break them up?